-The Company has a clearly defined strategy and business model that has been adopted by the Board and is set out on page 3.
+The Company has a clearly defined strategy and business model that has been adopted by the Board and is set out in the Strategic Report.

 Principle Two: Seek to understand and meet shareholder needs and expectations.

 All shareholders are encouraged to attend the Annual General Meeting where they can meet and directly communicate with the Board.
 Shareholders are welcome to contact the Company via email at info@tertiaryminerals.com with any specific queries.